How Do electric dirt bikes Compare to Gas?

 Weather can negatively affect your electric dirt bike’s range, which can be disappointing.
 Electric dirt bikes already have a limited range because they lack power, so you may have to stop earlier than you’d like.

 The Segway Dirt eBike has a range of about 75 miles, which is higher for this type of bike.
-Most electric dirt bikes have a range between 20 and 60 miles on a single charge.
+Electric dirt bikes range between 20 and 60 miles on a single charge.

 Market